wharfkit/website/src/lib/docs/SessionKit.md

 ---
 title: Session Kit Overview
 description: The Session Kit is a software development kit focused on managing Antelope-based user sessions in web applications.
+It facilitates the signing of transactions, allowing users to "sign in" to web applications, and provides integration with external wallets.
 category: SessionKit
 order: 1
 published: true
 slug: index
+requiresReview: true
 ---

 # Session Kit Overview